Last Updated on May 27, 2023 by Dave Schoenbeck

 One of the biggest challenges for a business leader is developing a leadership style that will positively impact your team.
-Most senior leaders have natural talents and are highly effective at both being themselves and driving metrics.
+Most senior leaders have natural talents and are highly effective at being themselves and driving metrics.

 However, most “managers” really struggle to develop a personal leadership style that works for the team and the shareholders.